City Guide for: Cuetzalan, Mexico

 Airport

-The closest major airport to Cuetzalan is Hermanos Serdán International Airport (PBC) in Puebla, approximately 170 kilometers (106 miles) away.
-From the airport, you can take a taxi or bus to the Puebla CAPU bus terminal, and then take a direct bus to Cuetzalan.
-The bus journey from Puebla to Cuetzalan takes around 3-4 hours.
-Alternatively, you can hire a private car or shuttle service for a more direct and comfortable transfer.
+The closest major airport to Cuetzalan is **Hermanos Serdán International Airport (PBC)** in Puebla, approximately 180 kilometers (112 miles) away.
+From the airport, you can take a pre-booked private shuttle, a taxi to the Puebla CAPU bus station, or rent a car.
+The bus from Puebla CAPU to Cuetzalan takes approximately 4-5 hours.

 Attractions